aidi-2004-ai-enterprise/Assignment2_Aromal_Gigi/README.md

 - CPU & memory utilization

 ### Why is Docker layer caching important for build speed?
 (Did you leverage it?)
-- We split `COPY requirements.txt` and `pip install` so deps are cached
-- Speeds up rebuilds when only application code changes
+- Docker layer caching is important because it makes rebuilds much faster.
+I used it by splitting COPY requirements.txt and running pip install separately, so my dependencies are cached.
+This way, when I change only the application code, the rebuild is much quicker.

 ### What security risks exist with running containers as root?
 - Potential host escape if a vulnerability is exploited
 - Mitigation: switch to non-root user in production image

 ### How does cloud auto-scaling affect your load test results?
-- Cold starts (~200–500 ms) when new instances spin up
-- Smooth throughput but occasional latency spikes
+- cloud auto-scaling means that when demand increases, new instances spin up, causing cold starts that add a delay of about 200–500 ms. During load testing, I noticed overall smooth throughput, but there were occasional latency spikes because of these cold starts.

 ### What would happen with 10x more traffic?
 - Would need higher max instances or a CDN/API gateway